YangNing1995/Transient_Dynamics_SGD/README.md

 * **Experiment Drivers**
     * `run_repeat_mlp.py`: Script for repeated training of MLPs on the MNIST subset.
     * `run_repeat_cnn.py`: Script for repeated training of CNNs on the full CIFAR-10 dataset.
-    * `continue_training.py`: Implements the **deterministic continuation protocol** (switching to full-batch GD) to probe the properties of the valley currently occupied by SGD.
+    * `continue_training.py`: Implements the deterministic continuation protocol (switching to full-batch GD) to probe the properties of the valley currently occupied by SGD.
+O
 * **Landscape Analysis**
     * `hessian_mlp.py`: Hessian eigenspectrum computation for MLPs.
     * `hessian_cnn.py`: Hessian eigenspectrum computation for CNNs.